What's My Age Again?: Instrumentation

 The song opens with an arpeggiated guitar hook, following the song's chord progression in playing the root notes of each chord.
 The part has been considered tricky to perform; given its quick, articulated nature, it can be difficult to skip over the strings properly.
 Hoppus's bass line, which has been compared to the Pixies' song "Debaser", also situates on the roots of each chord.
+The song combines Hoppus' melodic vocal with harmonized backing vocals by DeLonge, while Barker's drumming incorporates syncopated kick patterns and intricate fills.
+Barker based the song's drum rhythm on "Boxcar" by Jawbreaker.
+Double-tracked guitar parts contribute to the song's dense, polished sound.
 The song utilizes power chords in its chorus, and substitutes the arpeggiated intro for palm-muted power chords in the succeeding verse.